Currently available plant proteins often pose challenges to the food industry.

 Current products that substitute for meat and other animal-derived proteins do not taste good enough to make consumers want to consume them frequently.
 The products are also heavily processed, with a long list of ingredients due to which consumers may not necessarily consider them healthy.

 Mycoprotein offers a tastier and healthier alternative as an ingredient for solutions that are used to substitute for products of animal origin.
 Mycoprotein is an inexpensive, versatile and easy-to-use raw material for the food industry.
 Our sandwich toppingproducts made from mycoprotein provide a genuinely delicious alternative to animal-derived products.

 The substitution of products derived from animals requires a large number of various innovations and operators at different stages of the value chain.
-The mycoprotein designed by MyShroom offers a competitive alternative in terms of both the sandwich toppingand the end-products manufactured from it.
-The current goal of MyShroom is to introduce to the market new plant-based solutions for sandwich toppings, including cold cuts and cheeses.
+The mycoprotein designed by MyShroom offers a competitive alternative in terms of both, umami tasting ingredient and the end-products manufactured from it.
+The current goal of MyShroom is to introduce to the market new plant-based solutions for sandwich toppings, such as cold cuts.
 The final product preforms will be further specified as the project progresses according to consumer, customer and market needs.